Monkey wrench: Racial slur myth

 A story on social media claims that the African-American boxer Jack Johnson invented the wrench while in prison, and the wrench was named "monkey wrench" as a racial slur.
 However, both the first patent for a monkey wrench and the name predate Johnson's birth.
 Johnson did, however, receive a patent for improvements to it.

 Culture

-The largely US idiom "to throw a monkey wrench into..." means to sabotage something, equivalent to the British English "to throw a spanner in the works".
+The largely US idiom "to throw a monkey wrench into (something)" means to sabotage something, equivalent to the British English "to throw a spanner in the works".
 A "left handed monkey wrench" is sometimes used as ironic humor, as monkey wrenches are ambidextrous.

+Cpl.
+Adrian Shephard, protagonist of Gearbox and Valve's Half-Life: Opposing Force, wields a monkey wrench as his primary melee weapon.
+Similarly, the Engineer class in Team Fortress 2, also published by Valve, uses a monkey wrench as his base melee weapon.